laravel/docs/eloquent.md

 #### Including Soft Deleted Models

-As noted above, soft deleted models will automatically be excluded from query results.
-However, you may force soft deleted models to appear in a result set using the `withTrashed` method on the query:
+As noted above, soft-deleted models will automatically be excluded from query results.
+However, you may force soft-deleted models to appear in a result set using the `withTrashed` method on the query:

     $flights = App\Flight::withTrashed()
                     ->where('account_id', 1)